NafiurSiddiqui/NextJS-learner/README.md

 Any static assets like images goes inside the top-level public directory.

 - `image` : You have a image component provided by nextJS to handle the optimization.
 You need to import it as `next/image`.

+- `head` : You udpate your title and meta-information inside the `Head` component provided by next. you do that by importing `next/head`.
+Notice the difference between capital and lowercase letter that comes in `<head>` HTML element.
+You can use it to other compoenent.
+- `script` : You can add any script tag inside the `Head` but use `next/script` component to take care of placing script properly.
+You can check out the use-case on the [first-post](pages/posts/first-post.js).
+Uncomment the script and see it in play.
+That is an example of how you include any third party script.